maria-tolymbek/Maxcessibility/README.md

 # maxcessibility
-JS code for building web elements
+JS code for building Wix Website
+Maxcessibility is a product for those who want to get access to building architectural rating to determine its level of accessibility